Birds' Head Haggadah: Interpretations

 Numerous theories have been advanced to explain the choice of facial features in the Haggadah's illustrations.
 A prevalent theory for the use of bird rather than human faces is the illustrator's attempt to circumvent the Jews' Second Commandment's prohibition against making a graven image, in the tradition of Jewish aniconism.
-Other Ashkenazi Hebrew illuminated manuscripts from the 13th and 14th centuries depict humans with animal heads in keeping with this prohibition.
-Notably, the Leipzig Machzor, copied by the same scribe who copied the Birds' Head Haggadah, features human-looking faces with noses resembling curved beaks.
+Other Ashkenazi Hebrew illuminated manuscripts from the 13th and 14th centuries depict humans with animal heads, known as zoocephalic figures, thought to be in keeping with this prohibition.
+For example, parts of the Leipzig Machzor, perhaps copied by the same scribe ("Menachim") who copied the Birds' Head Haggadah, feature human heads with somewhat bird-like faces.
+The fact that some manuscripts contain both human and animal heads casts doubt on these assumptions, and it is not fully understood why zoocephalic figures appear in the haggadah and similar manuscripts.
+In the Birds' Head Haggadah, the Jewish characters are illustrated with bird heads, while non-Jews have human heads.